resource("IpAddress", "AWS::EC2::EIP", InstanceId: ref("Instance") ) output("IpAddress")

 Note: Source Code for this tutorial is available at: tongueroo/lono-cloudformation-examples

 The first thing you’ll notice about deploying new changes is that lono prompts you with a preview of the changes.
-Interestingly, Lono provides two types of previews: 1) lono code diff and 2) CloudFormation changeset.
+Interestingly, Lono provides three types of previews:

 The lono code diff is what it sounds like: it’s a diff of the currently deployed template vs. the template about to be deployed.
 The code diff helps confirm that code changes are what you expect.